-- (1) The safety of a product will be presumed if the product conforms to: - 1) the requirements of the EU harmonisation legislation applicable to the product to the extent of the requirements arising from the legislation, or - 2) the health protection and safety requirements of the contracting state of the European Economic Area where the product has been placed on the market, provided that the sphere has not been regulated by EU harmonisation legislation covering the product or product type and these requirements are in accordance with the Treaty on the Functioning of the European Union. - (2) If a product conforms to the requirements of the harmonised standard specified in subsection 41 (1) of this Act, the safety of the product will be presumed with regard to the requirements covered by the harmonised standard. - (3) If, under subsections (1) and (2) of this section, the safety of a product cannot be presumed, the safety of the product will be assessed taking into account the following: - 1) the standards of the European standardisation bodies adopted by Estonia, which are not harmonised standards; - 2) original Estonian standards; - 3) recommendations of the European Commission, which contain guidelines for assessment of product safety; - 4) the best practices in product safety in the specific industry; - 5) the state of the art of science and technology; - 6) the reasoned expectations of consumers regarding safety.
+- (1) The safety of a product is presumed where the product conforms to: - 1) the requirements of the EU harmonisation legislation applicable to the product to the extent of the requirements arising from the legislation, or - 2) the health protection and safety requirements of the contracting state of the European Economic Area where the product has been placed on the market, provided that the sphere has not been regulated by EU harmonisation legislation covering the product or product type and these requirements are in accordance with the Treaty on the Functioning of the European Union. - (2) Where a product conforms to the requirements of the harmonised standard specified in subsection 1 of § 41 of this Act, the safety of the product is presumed with regard to the requirements covered by the harmonised standard. - (3) Where, under subsections 1 and 2 of this section, the safety of a product cannot be presumed, the safety of the product is assessed taking into account the following: - 1) the standards of the European standardisation bodies adopted by Estonia, which are not harmonised standards; - 2) original Estonian standards; - 3) recommendations of the European Commission, which contain guidelines for assessment of product safety; - 4) the best practices in product safety in the specific industry; - 5) the state of the art of science and technology; - 6) the reasoned expectations of consumers regarding safety.